Fl0W97/ci-c5-housing-market-prices/README.md

 ## Project Kanban Board and User Stories

-The project scope is defined as an MVP.
-The main functionalities for adding comments and methods, as well as browsing through the different methods, have been set up.
+The project scope is defined as a MVP.
+The main functionalities like presenting graphs and insights of the house market study, adding house features via widgets, as well as providing a predictive sales price, have been set up.
 The "must-have"-User Stories have been labeld in the GitHub project and all relevant tickets for the projec have the milestone: MVP.
 Further User Stories have been added along the (MVP) project.
 The user stories have been defined, and all relevant ones for MVP have been closed.
 In the column 'MVP2', there are user stories defined for further improvements and extensions after the project submission.
-Milestone MVP is created andd linked with the relevant stories.
+A few are in progress.
+Milestone MVP is created and linked with the relevant stories.

 ***[Project Kanban Board](https://github.com/users/Fl0W97/projects/4/views/1)***